 Staying fit and healthy has become a chief concern for our society.
 Many people strive to be in the best physical shape possible by taking on sports and exercise, keep their minds tidy by meditating, and maintain a diet of their choice.
-Meanwhile, healthcare systems around the world face the need to evolve, adapt new technologies, and tackle long-standing challenges.
+Meanwhile, healthcare IT services and systems around the world face the need to evolve, adopt new technologies, and tackle long-standing challenges.

 Internet of Things (IoT) is the enabling technology of many health and wellness related activities and processes.
 It is invisible, cost-effective, solves ongoing challenges and opens doors for new creative opportunities, and has a short learning curve.
 Most importantly, it allows everyone to stay healthy and helps medical experts save lives.

 As promising as it already sounds, the promise of IoT in healthcare is broader still — the technology will help the industry perform a meaningful evolution.
 From ultimate personalization with DNA testing, to sophisticated sleep technology, to smarter houses for Parkinson’s disease patients, let’s explore how connected devices will change the healthcare industry.

 Staying fit and healthy is the main driver of modern lifestyles.
 Here, smart IoT devices for wellness have become our helpers.
 Connected gadgets provide and gather important information, motivate us, and even serve as our trainers, among other things.

 Today, the vast majority of people who exercise and closely monitor their health have at least a smart watch or bracelet alongside their smartphones and fitness apps, which all work together in one ecosystem.
 Although they have long become essential to modern exercise routines, as technologies continue to evolve, the role these devices play will only keep growing.

 The foundation for these developments is already in place.
 The Apple and Fitbit IoT ecosystems are already so vast that can use advanced algorithms to provide their users with spot-on insights and workout recommendations.